aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 jsonCallback('{ "status": 1, "colors": [ "#fff", "#000", "#ff0000" ] }');
 ```

-Despite these limitations, this technique an be extremely fast, even faster than XHR, because it's not treated as a string that must be further processed.
+Despite these limitations, this technique can be extremely fast, even faster than XHR, because it's not treated as a string that must be further processed.

 There is another important problem that you should pay more attention to when using this technique.
 Any code that you incorporate into your page using dynamic script tag insertion will have complete control over the page, like modifying any content, redirecting users to another site, or even track their actions and send the data to a third party.
 Therefore, **be careful about importing code from an external source**.

 ##### 1.1.3 **Multipart XHR**

-The newest of the techniques mentioned here, multipart XHR (MXHR) allows you to pass multiple resources from the server to the client side using only one HTTP request.
-The basic of this technique is to packaging up the resources with separating by some agreed-upon strings.
+The newest of the techniques mentioned here, multipart XHR (MXHR) allows you to pass multiple resources from the server to the client-side using only one HTTP request.
+The basis of this technique is to packaging up the resources with separating by some agreed-upon strings.

 Let's take an example to explain it.
 First, a request is made to the server for several image resources: